 Introduces students to the scientific study of behavior.
 Topics include essential concepts in brain function, emotion, cognition, learning, personality, social behavior, abnormal psychology, the methods used to generate psychological knowledge, and application of this knowledge in a variety of settings.

 Supporting Skills and Knowledge

-Introduction to statistical methods; descriptive statistics, normal distribution, estimation, hypothesis testing, correlation and regression.
+STAT 200: Introduction to Statistics Introduction to statistical methods; descriptive statistics, normal distribution, estimation, hypothesis testing, correlation and regression.

 Social/Behavioral Science or Health & Wellness